Crowz102/Predict-Heart-Disease/README.md

 ## Project Structure

-- **notebook.ipynb**: The Jupyter Notebook containing all the code for data preprocessing, model training, evaluation, and comparison of the three machine learning models.
+- **Heart_Disease.ipynb**: The Jupyter Notebook containing all the code for data preprocessing, model training, evaluation, and comparison of the three machine learning models.
-- **dataset.csv**: The dataset used for training and evaluating the models.
+- **heart-disease.csv**: The dataset used for training and evaluating the models.
-- **model.pkl**: The trained Random Forest model, saved as a .pkl file for later use.
+- **heart_disease_model.pkl**: The trained Random Forest model, saved as a .pkl file for later use.

 ## Usage